AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 ### Activity 3.5.2

 **Instructions**
-Sometimes we want to use logic more complicated than just “less than” or “equal to”.
+Write a program that will use more than just “less than” or “equal to”.
 Imagine a grandmother who will only approve you dating her grandchild if you are older than 25 and younger than 45 and gainfully employed or very attractive.
+I guess grandma is a little shallow.

 **Sample Output**
 ```java